About the Homelessness Reduction Act (HRA)

 Personal housing plans

 Local Authorities’ must carry out a holistic assessment of the applicant’s housing needs, support needs and the circumstances that led to them becoming homeless.
-This assessment will result in developing a Personal Housing Plan with them, that sets out the reasonable steps that they, Homes for Haringey and, if applicable, other professionals will take in order to prevent or relieve their homelessness.
+This assessment will result in developing a Personal Housing Plan with them, that sets out the reasonable steps that they, Haringey Council and, if applicable, other professionals will take in order to prevent or relieve their homelessness.

 Duty to refer